 I love making casseroles like my Cauliflower Casserole Recipe and Zucchini Casserole Recipe because they’re so easy to make.
-So it wasn’t long before I tried to make a casserole but for breakfast instead!
+So it wasn’t long before I tried to make a casserole for breakfast instead!

 I used what I had available, such as red onions, broccoli, mushrooms, cherry tomatoes, and spinach.

 But if you don’t have one of these ingredients to make this overnight breakfast casserole, you can still make it.
-You can add anything you please, such as red bell peppers, sweet potatoes, cauliflower, potatoes or shredded potato hash browns and the list goes on and on.
+You can add anything you please, such as red bell peppers, sweet potatoes, cauliflower, potatoes, or shredded potato hash browns and the list goes on and on.

 Also, choose your favorite cheese.
 I added a mixture of cheddar cheese and mozzarella, but this overnight breakfast casserole also goes really well with Swiss or even goat cheese.
 It’s totally up to you!
 If you avoid dairy, simply skip this ingredient.
 No problem at all.